HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging.md

 - DAM Cross-CF staging is supported only from higher to lower CF versions.
 - Tests were conducted for up to two lower CF versions.
 For example, if the publisher is on CF225, staging up to the CF223 version of the subscriber is supported.
-- The subscriber needs to be at least on CF223
+- The subscriber must be at least on CF223.

 ## Managing DAM staging